Auschwitz & Salt Mine Tour

 Tickets in Auschwitz for foreign-language tour cost 85PLN/19€/person, You can buy tickets on Auschwitz-Birkenau

-If you d'like to visit Auschwitz without the guide it's possible but you need to enter Auschwitz before 10am, then the enter is free of charge.
-We recommend to leave Hotel/Apartment ca. 8am
+If you d'like to visit Auschwitz without the guide it's possible but you need to enter Auschwitz after 3pm, then the enter is free of charge.
+We recommend to leave Hotel/Apartment ca. 12pm

 If you wish it would be possible to go to the Salt mine first, then to Auschwitz, we recommend pick up time at 9:10am.